SAP-samples/teched2023-IN264/exercises/ex1/README.md

 > [!NOTE]
 > Only for Information! <br/>
-7. From these connectivity option, <b>AMQP</b> connectivity details will be used by the Integration Flows in Cloud Intgeration capability of SAP Integration Suite to subscribe to AEM Queues.
+7. From these connectivity option, <b>AMQP</b> connectivity details will be used by the Integration Flows in Cloud Integration capability of SAP Integration Suite to subscribe to AEM Queues.
 <br><img src="/exercises/ex1/images/AEM_Connect_AMQP.png" width=90% height=90%>

 8. Navigate to the <b>"Manage"</b> tab, and click on the <b>"Queues"</b> tile.